Ukraine

 The key legal aspects of IP protection in Ukraine to consider are as follows:

-- Copyright in Ukraine protects the authors and their successors’ (i) moral (non-proprietary) rights, e.g. a right to require recognition of authorship by properly indicating the author’s name on a work, and (ii) economic (proprietary) rights.
+- Copyright in Ukraine protects the authors and their successors’ in title (i) moral (non-proprietary) rights, e.g. a right to require recognition of authorship by properly indicating the author’s name on a work, and (ii) economic (proprietary) rights (e.g., the right to reproduce the work, distribute the work, create derivative works).
 Copyright in Ukraine does not allow to transfer or assign the moral (non-proprietary) rights of the author to third parties.

 - Trademark and patent protection is territorial and will cover Ukraine only.
 Patent protection is granted for a specific period of time, generally a maximum of 20 years (with the possibility of obtaining additional protection of rights to inventions for no more than 5 years).
 A registered trademark is only valid for 10 years, after which it can be renewed indefinitely on payment of additional fees.
 Ukraine applies a first-to-file system for registering IP rights, i.e. the right to the IP right lies with the first person to file an application for protection.

-For tax purposes, the term ‘royalty’ does not include payments for the use of computer programs by the end user or for purchasing electronic copies of IP for final consumption.
+For tax purposes, the term ‘royalty’ specifically excludes payments for the use of computer programs by an end user or for the acquisition of electronic copies of IP for final consumption.

 Mergers and acquisitions (M&A) from a business and tax perspective